-• Email tentative presentation title to Kim Eaton
+• Email tentative abstract title to Kim Eaton.

 • Final MS Word abstract emailed to: Kim Eaton

 • Attach: Abstract, Curriculum Vitae and personal Photo (if applicable).

 • Include Learning Objective in email body.